demisto/content/Packs/Cisco-umbrella-cloud-security/Integrations/Cisco-umbrella-cloud-security/README.md

-This integration was integrated and tested with version xx of Cisco Umbrella Cloud Security.
+This integration was integrated and tested with version 1.0 of Cisco Umbrella Cloud Security.
 ## Configure Cisco Umbrella Cloud Security on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.